Do you plan to build your own home? Perhaps you’re looking to renovate or extend your existing home.

 Either way, there are many ways to make the right and wrong decisions when choosing a builder.
-It doesn’t help if you have no knowledge of building to begin with!

 When choosing a builder, a good place to start is by asking any family and friends that have hired a builder to construct their home or renovate.